 (G) the Occupational Safety and Health Administration requirements.

 (d) A first-time administrator and alternate administrator must complete an additional 16 clock hours of educational training before the end of the first 12 months after designation to the position.
-Any of the additional 16 clock hours may be completed prior to designation if completed during the 12 months immediately preceding the date of designation to the position.
+Any of the additional 16 clock hours may be completed prior to designation, if completed during the 12 months immediately preceding the date of designation to the position.
 The additional 16 clock hours must include the following subjects and may include other topics related to the duties of an administrator:

 (1) information regarding fraud and abuse detection and prevention;